When to Start Pelvic Floor Exercises After Birth: A Guide for New Moms

 The Problems With Not Starting Intentional Movement Early

-Jumping back into a high impact activity like running or cross fit without appropriate preparatory work, like postpartum physical therapy exercises, can set you up for injury and pelvic floor problems both in the immediate future and farther down the road.
+At 6 weeks postpartum, your tissues ARE STILL HEALING.
+Jumping back into a high-impact activity like running or CrossFit without appropriate preparatory work, like postpartum pelvic floor therapy exercises, can set you up for injury and pelvic floor problems both in the immediate future and farther down the road.

 Just as you would heal from an ankle sprain, you wouldn’t go back to running without first healing and strengthening your ankle.